harlan-zw/wp-keystone/README.md

 ```
 8. Setup your hosts file. `127.0.0.1       local.boilerplate.com`

+9. Update this read me.
+Remove step 1 and tailor to your project.

 #### **Theme**

 The project uses the theme [Sage](https://roots.io/sage/).
 For all usage documentation you should check on the themes README.md file.